KEWU 89.5 FM

 The Sound of Eastern Washington University

-Eastern Washington University has made the difficult decision to discontinue its on-campus, non-commercial jazz radio station, 89.5 KEWU-FM, effective at the end of this year.
+Eastern Washington University will extend operations of its on-campus, non-commercial jazz radio station, 89.5 KEWU-FM, beyond the end of this year.

 Jazz 89.5 KEWU-FM is a non-commercial, educational radio station serving Eastern Washington University and the surrounding Cheney/Spokane metropolitan area.
 The station has an extensive and illustrious broadcasting history in The Inland Northwest.
 KEWC (as it was originally identified) first hit the airwaves on April 7, 1950.